Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 18 Januari 2026 19.57.06 UTC
+- WIB: Minggu, 18 Januari 2026 20.36.12 UTC
-- WITA: Minggu, 18 Januari 2026 20.57.06 UTC
+- WITA: Minggu, 18 Januari 2026 21.36.12 UTC
-- WIT: Minggu, 18 Januari 2026 21.57.06 UTC
+- WIT: Minggu, 18 Januari 2026 22.36.12 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: nature
+Kategori: success